Differential operators mod $p$: analytic continuation and consequences: Introduction

-Our proofs are entirely intrinsic to the geometry of the underlying Shimura varieties $\Shimuravariety$.
+Our proofs are entirely intrinsic to the geometry of the underlying Shimura varieties.
 This allows us to overcome what might appear---from the setup for modular forms in Section~\ref{GL2-intro}---to be an obstruction to working with more general groups: We do not necessarily have $q$-expansions in our setting, thus depriving us of analogues of Equation~\eqref{qformula}.
 By exploiting geometry, however, we obtain clean, intrinsic descriptions without reference to $q$-expansions (and without reference to Serre--Tate or Fourier--Jacobi expansions, which might at first appear to be reasonable substitutes but turn out not to be similarly suitable for studying the action of the Hecke algebras).

+Our first result below concerns operators $\Diff^\lambda$, generalizing $\theta$, that have been previously constructed over the ordinary locus of unitary and symplectic Shimura varieties (e.g.\ in~\cite{EDiffOps, EFMV}, when the ordinary locus is nonempty, building on ideas introduced by Katz and Harris in~\cite{kaCM, hasv, ha86}).
+More precisely, in~\cite{EDiffOps, EFMV}, the operators $\Diff^\lambda$ are defined on $p$-adic forms over the ordinary locus.
+Here, we are concerned with their reduction modulo $p$, which provides an analogous weight-raising operator for $p$ sufficiently large (as explained in Remark~\ref{p>n} of the present paper).

+Note that, in contrast to the conditions forced by the approaches of prior work in the literature, there are no restrictions on the degree of the base field and no restrictions on the weight of the automorphic forms here.
+As a consequence of Theorem~\ref{ana_thm} of the present paper, we obtain the following result.

-\begin{customthm}{A}[Analytic continuation of mod $p$ differential operators] In the symplectic and unitary cases, the differential operators $\Diff_{\kappa}^\lambda$, defined \emph{a priori} only over the ordinary locus, can be analytically continued to the whole mod $p$ Shimura variety to give a differential operator $\Theta_\kappa^\lambda$ on mod $p$ automorphic forms.
+\begin{customthm}{A}[Analytic continuation of mod $p$ differential operators] In the symplectic and unitary cases, the differential operators $\Diff^\lambda$, defined \emph{a priori} only over the ordinary locus, can be analytically continued to the whole mod $p$ Shimura variety to give a differential operator $\Theta^\lambda$ on mod $p$ automorphic forms.
 These operators specialize in the case of $\GSp_2= \GL_2$ to Katz's operator $\theta$ described in Equation~\eqref{qformula}. \end{customthm}

+Similarly to Katz's case of raising the weight by $p+1$, our operators also raise the weight as specified in Theorem~\ref{charpcor}.
 With these operators, we can reformulate Equations~\eqref{commrel-equ} and~\eqref{twist-equ} to obtain Theorem~\ref{charpcor}.
-(Below, $\hat{\nu}$ denotes the cocharacter dual to the similitude character $\nu$ of $G$, and $\underline{k}$ denotes the parallel weight with entries all equal to $k\in\ZZ$.)
+(Below, $\hat{G}$ denotes the dual group of $G$, $\hat{\nu}$ is the cocharacter dual to the similitude character $\nu$ of $G$, and $\underline{k}$ is the parallel weight with entries all equal to $k\in\ZZ$.)